astroumd/lmtoy/docs/parameters.md

 ## Heyer's list

-Discussion document on SEQ reduction parameters.
-In two sets, for making spec-file, and for make cube.
+In lmtoy_reduce_Parameters_v4.docx the SEQ reduction parameters are described.
+A table with two subtables, describing the parameters for making spec-file, and for making fits-cube.
-See lmtoy_reduce_Parameters_v4.docx

 ### spec file making